 What this means for retailers:

-As you think of initiatives to improve customer experience, consider that users want making a purchase to be as frictionless as possible.
+As you think of initiatives to improve customer experience, consider that users want to make a purchase to be as frictionless as possible.

 While lack of available payment methods are not the primary reason why potential customers abandon their cart, (high shipping costs and lack of communication on checkout are!), consider taking every available opportunity to prevent shoppers from leaving your site.